sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-1/index.md

 5. XML Artifacts
 6. Java Classes

-Each build component is described in more detail in each chapter of this blog.
+Each build component is described in more detail in each chapter of this guide.